 The cutting table is used to support material when cutting so that exhaust flow is redirected both above and below the material for clean cuts.
-Without it, smoke and debris can build up underneath the material and cause the surface of the material to be damaged.
+Without it, smoke and debris can build up underneath the material causing the surface of the material to be damaged.
 The cutting table also helps to reduce damage to the surface of the material from laser back reflection which can occur when the laser reflects off of the table supporting the material if you attempt to cut without the cutting table.
-The cutting table is installed directly on top of the engraving table.

 - 1. Turn on your laser system. - 2.
-Lower the table to the bottom of its travel. - 3.
-Remove the strip(s) from the exhaust plenum(s) (1) with a screw driver.
+Lower the engraving table to the bottom of its travel. - 3.
+Remove the engraving table by loosening the two captive thumbscrews (1).
+Then, using the finger holes (2), carefully lift the table out of the laser system.